1Axen/blink/docs/Syntax.md

 `From` - `Client` or `Server`
 `Type` - `Reliable` or `Unreliable`
-`Call` - `SingleSync`, `SingleAsync`, `ManySync`, `ManyAsync` - `Many` refers to multiple connections `Data` - Can hold either a type definition or a reference to an already defined type
+`Call` - `SingleSync`, `SingleAsync`, `ManySync`, `ManyAsync` - `Many` refers to multiple connections `Data` - Can hold either a type definition or a reference to an already defined type, omit for events with no data.
 ```
 event Simple {
     From: Client,